arkossy/emacs/README.md

 By using 'babel' I can use literate programming technique by combining org comments with embeded source codes snippets.
 With this approach I can separate my own settings from the ones created automatically by emacs (or by M-x customize command)

+*Note: My emacs code structure has been influenced by learning from Protesilaos Stavrou <info@protesilaos.com>.*